Import JSON Data to Google Sheets

 The ImportJSON function may not be robust enough to help.
 Also, there are no auto-schedule reports.
 It won’t be enough if you want to track a more active API on an hourly basis and keep records of them.

-Option 2: Google Sheets Add-On (Paid)
+Option 2: Google Sheets Extension (Paid)

-Installing a Google Sheets Add-On
+Installing a Google Sheets Extension

 1 – Go to your Google Drive workspace.